Neoj1sec142/Java-etc/sect1/iteration/conditionals/conditionals.md

     the value to be compared to and a colon
 * duplicate case values are not allowed
 * must have default case

+### Ternary Conditionals:
+- The "?" is used for ternary conditionals just like in javascript
+EX: var = expression1 ? expression2: expression3
+* if ex1 is true ex2 is assigned to the var
+* if ex1 is false, ex3 is assigned to the var